eherchen/Analysis-of-District-Standardized-Test-Scores/README.md

-# Homework-04
+# Python Homework-04

-I wanted to recap with a few notes:

-Submittal delay: thank you for your patience on this.
-I appreciate that you allowed me to really spend time on this.
-I put likely 35 hours into this, which I am not sure is actually a good thing.
-If there is any critical feedback you have on any part of my code, it will be gratefully received.
+Analysis of district-wide standardized test results including student's math and reading scores, as well as various information on the schools they attend.
+Aggregation of the data to showcase obvious trends in school performance:

+District Summary
+School Summary
+Top Performing Schools (By Passing Rate)
+Bottom Performing Schools (By Passing Rate)
+Math Scores by Grade
+Reading Scores by Grade
+Scores by School Spending
+Scores by School Size
+Scores by School Type

+Notes:
-Last note I would like to make is on the final charts for Scores by School Spending, Size and type.
+Bugs with final charts for "Scores by School Spending, Size and type".
 This I played around with, since the code seemed correct but for some reason it did not want to include Aver Math Score, Aver Reading Score, % Overall Passing columns.
 I believe how I used "import statistics" at the top has something to do with it.